 You’re probably wondering if I did ever get that dog… I did.
 Spongebob is his name.

 It is true to say that Spongebob has changed my life.
-I hadn’t really known what true joy and happiness was until he arrived, but by that point it was much too late and he was here to stay.
-My husband had bought me a dog to keep me challenged and give me company and of course Spongebob does both of those things.
+I hadn’t really known what true joy and happiness was until he arrived, but by that point, it was much too late and he was here to stay.
+My husband had bought me a pet abroad to keep me challenged and give me company and of course, Spongebob does both of those things.
 He has taught me patience, what my cushions are stuffed with and the need to turn around three times before lying down.
-In addition to this he possesses a strange knack of knowing how I feel.
+In addition to this, he possesses a strange knack of knowing how I feel.
 He doesn’t care, but he knows.

 As for the third category of people, I am going to stay well clear of that topic for fear of retribution…